John Miller (equerry)

 Lieutenant Colonel Sir John Mansel Miller, GCVO, DSO, MC (4 February 1919 – 17 May 2006) was a British Army officer and equestrian who served as Crown Equerry to Queen Elizabeth II from 1961 to 1987.

 Early life and education

-Miller was born in Wheatley, Oxfordshire, the third son of Brigadier General Alfred Douglas Miller and Ella Geraldine (née Fletcher).
+Miller was born in 1919 at the family estate of Shotover Park in Wheatley, Oxfordshire, the third son of Brigadier General Alfred Douglas Miller and Ella Geraldine (née Fletcher).
 His mother was a descendant of political writer Andrew Fletcher, and of the Earls of Wemyss and March.
 His maternal great-grandfather Christopher Rice Mansel Talbot was Member of Parliament for Glamorgan for 60 years and Father of the House.
 His great-great grandfather was Richard Butler, 1st Earl of Glengall.

-Miller grew up at the family estate of Shotover Park.
+Miller grew up at Shotover Park, which had been purchased by his father in late 19th century.
 He was educated at Eton College, followed by the Royal Military College, Sandhurst.

 Career

 Military service

 On 26 January 1939, Miller was commissioned as a second lieutenant into the Welsh Guards, and was given the service number of 85599.
 He served with the British Expeditionary Force (BEF) after the outbreak of the Second World War that September.
 Serving with the regiment's 1st Battalion, part of the 32nd Guards Brigade of Major General Allan Adair's Guards Armoured Division, he was a courageous soldier who distinguished himself during the war, and was honoured for his bravery during and after the Allied invasion of Normandy in June 1944.
 He was awarded the Military Cross (MC) in December 1944, while serving as a major commanding a company in the 1st Battalion, Welsh Guards, with the citation noting, "that in the North Western Europe theatre of operations, after D-Day, in the face of heavy shelling, he kept his beleaguered men together, continually exposing himself to enemy fire, with complete disregard for his survival."

 In March 1945, Miller was awarded the Distinguished Service Order for "re-establishing, again at great risk to himself, two companies of his regiment, scattered after a fierce enemy tank attack."
 Also same month, he commanded the first British troops to enter Brussels when it was liberated in September.

 Followed the war, Miller served as aide-de-camp from 1945 to 1947 to Field Marshal Lord Wilson, head of the British Joint Staff Mission in Washington, D.C.
 From 1958 to 1961, Miller commanded the 1st Battalion, Welsh Guards.